 A socialist and anti-imperialist rebel in Parliament, 1922-9

-The story of Shapurji Saklatvala, the first BAME Labour MP, elected in London in 1922.
+The story of Shapurji Saklatvala, revolutionary socialist, Indian nationalist and the first BAME Labour MP, elected in London in 1922.
 Representing a radical local labour movement, and workers' and anti-colonial struggles far beyond, he suffered ostracism, surveillance, arrests, imprisonment and exile from India to fight against capitalism, racism and imperialism, and for working-class self-liberation.